Arunkumarsubbiahunique/bigspring-light-nextjs/content/_index.md

   features:
   - name: "Scope for Cybersecurity Exposure"
     icon: "/images/scope_green.svg"
-    content: "Our SaaS based AI Scoping tool will scope your organization’s “attack surface” — vulnerable entry points and assets — which extends beyond the focus of typical vulnerability management programs.
-Include not just traditional devices, apps and applications but also less tangible elements such as corporate social media accounts, online code repositories and integrated supply chain systems."
+    content: "Our SaaS based AI Scoping tool will scope your organization’s “attack surface” — vulnerable entry points and assets — which extends beyond the focus of typical vulnerability management programs."
   - name: "Assets and their risk profiles"
     icon: "/images/oop.svg"
     content: "Our SaaS based AI asset and risk profile tool corelated assets based on their nature to business risk.
 Which gives a headsup to the IT teams to focus on what is most critical and how does it impacts the business"